Value Stream Mapping (VSM): Guide for Manufacturing Leaders

-It doesn’t matter if you manufacture electric batteries for vehicles or toy trucks.
+It doesn’t matter whether you manufacture electric batteries for vehicles or toy trucks.
 The manufacturing processes will have very similar steps, processes, and areas of waste.
-And if that’s the latter you are struggling with, value stream mapping may help you locate actionable ways for becoming leaner.
+If you are struggling with the latter, value stream mapping may help you locate actionable ways to become leaner.

 What is Value Stream Mapping (VSM)?